 Activities: Swimming, snorkelling, stingray and shark feeding, dolphin encounter, 4x4 tours, surfing, kite surfing, shopping in small boutique shops and bush walking.

 Day 2: Moorea activities or relax the day away taking in the wonderful landscape.

 10pm: Depart Moorea for overnight cruise to Huahine; arriving at 0700hrs: or depart the following day after breakfast for high speed run to Huahie taking 3.5 hrs.

 Day 3: Huahine is the most sensual of all the islands, often referred to as the French Polynesia's garden of Eden.
 There are many anchorages to explore; and it is home to one of the crew’s favourite spots in French Polynesia; a secluded beach with unequalled beauty.
 Perfect for swimming, snorkelling and water toy activities.

 Activities: Swimming, snorkelling, whale watching and island tour.

 Day 4: Depart Huahine after breakfast and make way to Tahaa.
 This will be a duration of 2.5 hours, so there is the opportunity to enjoy the thrill of deep sea fishing trying to catch the evenings meal.

 Arrive in time for lunch at the Island of Tahaa, which shares its lagoon with Raiatea.
 The white sand beach of Mahaea is an ideal first stop for lunch and a refreshing swim.

-Day 5: After breakfast either a visit to the small thriving metropolis of Utorora. the small village and center of Raiatea; or move to another idealic anchorage to explore the underwater aquariam of western Tahaa.
+Day 5: After breakfast either a visit to the small thriving metropolis of Utorora. the small village and centre of Raiatea; or move to another idealise anchorage to explore the underwater aquarium of western Tahaa.
 After the days activities, watch the sun set behind Bora Bora.